jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
-      By default, rendered HTML sourced from Jade templates includes the original whitespace and line breaks.
+      By default, rendered HTML sourced from Pug templates includes the original whitespace and line breaks.
 Change this setting to <code>false</code> to remove whitespace and minimize file size.
     </td>
   </tr>
   <tr>